TAMS-Group/bio_ik/README.md

 ## Installation and Setup

-You will need ROS 2 version Galactic or newer: [https://docs.ros.org/en/galactic/Installation.html](https://docs.ros.org/en/galactic/Installation.html).
+You will need ROS 2 version Rolling or newer: [https://docs.ros.org/en/rolling/Installation.html](https://docs.ros.org/en/rolling/Installation.html).
-This version of the software was developed on Ubuntu Linux 20.04 LTS with ROS 2 Galactic.
+This version of the software was developed on Ubuntu Linux 22.04 LTS with ROS 2 Rolling.
 Newer versions of ROS 2 should work, but may need some adaptation.
 See below for version specific instructions.